paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Distance Between Two Points

 In the geodetic parlance, the shortest distance between two points is an arc, not a straight line.
-It is important if you don't want to tunnel through earth and dive under the sea to get anywhere.
+This follows the curvature of the earth.

 `Kilometres(from, to)` uses the Haversine formula to calculate the distance considering an approximation of the earth's curvature.
-For display convenience there is a version, `DistanceBetween(from, to)`, that returns a string is more friendly than the raw kilometres.
-If the distance is below one kilometre, it returns the value number of metres (i.e. 43 m).
-For distances below ten kilometres, it provides one decimal place (4.7 km).
-Above the kilometres are whole numbers only (23 km).
+For display convenience the version, `DistanceBetween(from, to)` exists to returns a string representation.
+If the distance is below one kilometre, the value is the number of metres (i.e. 43 m).
+For distances below ten kilometres, one decimal place (4.7 km) is adequate.
+Above ten the kilometres are whole numbers only (23 km).

 #### Bearing from Point to Point

-If you were hiking, you would take a bearing between yourself and a known landmark and use that bearing to get there.
+If you were hiking, you would take a bearing between yourself and a known landmark and follow that bearing.

 ```c#
 var degrees = Geodetic.BearingDegrees(from, to);